A new study reveals new info about Planet 9, finds more evidence that it's not just a myth, and tells us how we'll finally be able to see it.

 Mordasini and Linder’s work builds on the research of astronomers at Caltech, who essentially showed that Planet 9 isn’t just a myth.
 While modeling orbits of several objects in the Kuiper Belt, they realized that these orbits would not take their shapes without the effects of gravity from an unknown planet — which they believe is probably ten times more massive than Earth, and located out past Neptune in the Kuiper Belt.
 In other words, it was Planet 9 that shaped these orbits.

 Learn more about Planet 9 here:

-Next, check out this crazy Planet 9 conspiracy theory.
+After learning about Planet 9, check out this crazy Planet 9 conspiracy theory.
 Then, let the best Scott Kelly photos transport you to outer space, and read more about the strangest exoplanets scientists have ever discovered.